Pete Townshend: 1972–present: Solo career

 Townshend recorded several concert albums, including one featuring a supergroup he assembled called Deep End, with David Gilmour on guitar, who performed just three concerts and a television show session for The Tube, to raise money for his Double-O charity, supporting drug addicts.
 In 1993, he and Des McAnuff wrote and directed the Broadway adaptation of the Who album Tommy, as well as a less successful stage musical based on his solo album The Iron Man, based upon the book by Ted Hughes.
 McAnuff and Townshend later co-produced the animated film The Iron Giant, also based on the Hughes story.

 A production described as a Townshend rock opera and titled The Boy Who Heard Music debuted as part of Vassar College's Powerhouse Summer Theater program in July 2007.

 On 2 September 2017 at Tanglewood in Lenox, Massachusetts, Townshend embarked with fellow singer and musician Billy Idol, tenor Alfie Boe, and an orchestra on a short (5-date) "Classic Quadrophenia" US tour that ended on 16 September 2017 in Los Angeles, California.
+The 13 September 2017 performance at the Rosemont Theater in Chicago, Illinois included a guest appearance by Eddie Vedder.

-1996–present: latest Who work
+1996–present: Latest Who work

 From the mid-1990s through the present, Townshend has participated in a series of tours with the surviving members of the Who, including a 2002 tour that continued despite Entwistle's death.

 In February 2006, a major world tour by the Who was announced to promote their first new album since 1982.
 Townshend published a semi-autobiographical story The Boy Who Heard Music as a serial on a blog beginning in September 2005.
 The blog closed in October 2006, as noted on Townshend's website.
 It is now owned by a different user and does not relate to Townshend's work in any way.
 On 25 February 2006, he announced the issue of a mini-opera inspired by the novella for June 2006.
 In October 2006 the Who released their first album in 24 years, Endless Wire.

 The Who performed at the Super Bowl XLIV half-time show on 7 February 2010, playing a medley of songs that included "Pinball Wizard", "Who Are You", "Baba O'Riley", "See Me, Feel Me", and "Won't Get Fooled Again".
 In 2012, the Who announced they would tour the rock opera Quadrophenia.

 The Who were the final performers at the 2012 Summer Olympics closing ceremony in London, performing a medley of "Baba O'Riley", "See Me, Feel Me", and "My Generation".

 On 22 March 2018, Townshend stated that a new Who album should feature original songs by Roger Daltrey as well as him.
 That album, simply titled Who, was released on 6 December 2019.
 It was the band's second album as a duo, and their first in thirteen years.